Maren0000/website/_posts/2024-01-01-modding-neo-guide.md

 For a long while, no one has made a good documentaion on how to mod NEO.
 I decided that I should make one so that hopefully more people get the chance to make some new and interesting content for the game.
 A few things to note:
 1. This guide focuses on modding the base assets of the game.
 The steps here should theoretically work across all 3 versions on PS4, Switch, and PC.
-But for PS4 and Switch, you will need to figure out how to modify the NSP and PKG files on your own.
-There are other guides for how to do this.
+But for PS4 and Switch, you will need to figure out how to extract and modify the NSP and PKG files on your own.
+There are other guides for how to do this online.
 2. This is a Windows based guide, so you'll need a PC to create your own mods.

 # Prerequisites